 Your awareness website’s call to action is the glue to involvement.
 Even if your urgent issue has been well stated with a powerful “hook” opening statement, without offering a decisive way for the viewer to involve themselves, you may have not yet created a possible solution.
 You have their attention now; tell them what they can do about it.

 Taking the above awareness topic as an example, what might be a good call to action?
 An example might be:

 (via pop-up form).
 Or,

-which might call for people to march (*individually, away from others, but as part of a coordinated campaign) through their town with homemade signs.
+which might call for people to walk (perhaps as part of a coordinated national campaign) through their town with homemade signs.

 First Steps (which expands the call to action) might look like:

 Showcase statistics (or corresponding numbers) to generate greater passion for the mission.

 Case Profiles (also called “client profiles”).
 Put a human face to the problem and show how their life has benefited from the support of the organization.